GloriaFriesen/ipso-facto/README.md

     - [X] Name
     - [X] Party
     - [X] Role
-- [ ] Display list of information using a RecyclerView
+- [X] Display list of information using a RecyclerView
-    - [ ] Display list of legislators in state from API response --IN PROGRESS--
+    - [X] Display list of legislators in state from API response
        - [X] Currently, able to display list of senators from user's inputted state
        - [X] Need to implement logic to take full state name from user input and convert to state abbreviation to plug into API
-       - [ ] Need to add functionality for user to choose search between senators and representatives
+       - [X] Need to add functionality for user to choose search between senators and representatives
-       - [ ] If searching by representative, need district for API search
     - [X] Include name, party, and role
     - [X] Clickable, will send to detail view of that legislator
 - [ ] Use fragments and PageAdapter to swipe through views